 The degree requires 24 credit hours, which may be completed in one academic year.
-Tuition for the 2016-2017 academic year is $30,000.
+Tuition for the most recent year was $30,000 per year.
+Tuition for the upcoming year has not yet been set.
 For information about financial aid, please contact the Office of Financial Aid by phone, 843.377.1102 or email, financialaid@CharlestonLaw.edu.

 Courses that may be offered include:

 The LL.M. program also benefits from the Francis Drake Admiralty American Inn of Court.
 The charter was awarded by the American Inns of Court on September 20, 2011.
 The School of Law’s Inn of Court is the only one dedicated to the subject of admiralty and maritime law, and it will serve as an important source of mentoring for the students in the LL.M.
 Program.
 Maritime lawyers and student make up membership of the Inn.